 - Documentation that verifies the cost of the program (i.e. website printouts, travel agent quotes, mileage estimates for gas costs from website, etc.).
 The evaluation committee needs to see how your costs are calculated and where the estimates came from.
 An expense form is included in the application to help you calculate the amount of your request.
 No portion of this award may be used for alcohol.

 - One letter of recommendation from a UD faculty member who endorses your proposal and how you would use the award.
 This recommendation factors highly into the selection process.
 The faculty member should specify in the letter how this activity connects to your academic and/or professional plans.
 Additional reference letters may be submitted as support.
 Honors College staff members may write additional letters of support but may not be the primary reference, other than the Honors College Dean, in their capacity as a faculty recommender.

 - An unofficial copy of your transcript.

-- The activity must be completed within one year of this application deadline.
+- The program or activity must be completed within six months of the application deadline.